Mawhaze/attdm/README.md

 ## Python project to handel some DM activities

-> This requires a local postgreSQL container and a 5e.tools container until initial testing is complete
+> This requires a local postgreSQL container and a 5e.tools container until initial testing is complete.
 > After initial testing, app/db/5e.tools/discord_bot will be moved to k8s

 ### Where i left off